cbyche/srim/README.md

 - Used ROE
 - The number of cash flow risk since last 3 years
   - operating profit (+) && operating cash flow (-)
+- Ratio of cash flow to business profit
 - Devidend

 ## History
 ### v0.2 (Scheduled)
-- Toal equity - Controlling shareholder
+- Toal equity for Controlling shareholder
   - Reflection of future growth of 10 years
 ### v0.1 (2020.11.08)
 - ROE